3 Ways To Safely Destroy Your Hard Drive

 Method 1: Don’t “Destroy” Your Hard Drive in the First Place; Wipe It

 One way you can protect your personal information is by using a program to wipe it.
 Before doing this, make sure that anything you want to keep from your hard drive has been backed up.
 Next, find a program that will wipe the information from your hard drive.
 These programs, although effective at protecting your data, don’t actually “wipe” any data from your hard drive.
-They overwrite the data with nonsensical data so as t make it just about impossible to recover.
-There’s a slim chance someone out there with a lot of time and resources could still recover this data, but it’s most likely irrecoverable.
+They overwrite the data with nonsensical data so as it make it just about impossible to recover.
+There’s a slim chance that someone out there with a lot of time and resources could still recover this data, but it’s most likely irrecoverable.
 Once your data has been turned into a jumbled mess, you can take your hard drive to an electronics waste recycling center where it can be disposed of properly.

 Method 2: Destroy The Hard Drive Physically

 Another way to make sure no one can get their hands on your data is by physically destroying your hard drive.
 There are a number of ways to do this.
 Before beginning, it’s important to know what part of the hard drive to destroy.
 Take apart your computer by unscrewing as many screws as you can find.
 Once you’re able to remove the hard drive, you’ll need to unscrew that as well.
 It may difficult to open, but you can pry it open or bang it on a hard surface.
 Inside the hard drive, you’ll see a round disk, the platter.
 That’s what you want to destroy.